Rainier Trail & Memorial Field

 Public Participation

-Background
+Site Background

 PFAS has also been detected in some water supply wells operated by Sammamish Plateau Water and Sewer District (SP Water).
 Wells with the highest PFAS levels were removed from service in 2017 and SP Water continues to meet safe drinking water levels.
-SP Water is advancing efforts to design and build a water treatment facility to remove PFAS from its impacted wells.
+SP Water is working to design and build a water treatment facility to remove PFAS from its impacted wells.

 Contamination